JERRY OWENS BASEBALL CARDS

 By the 1990s, Owens had amassed a world-class collection of over 10,000 total cards valued at around $250,000 at the time.
 He continued selectively acquiring rare vintage gems as they became available, including a 1909-1911 T206 Honus Wagner card graded a PSA 2.5 that he paid $75,000 for in 1995.
 That Wagner is considered the crown jewel of his collection today and is worth an estimated $1 million or more.
 Having an investment-grade T206 Wagner so early in the modern collecting era gave Owens’ collection instant prestige and credibility with his collecting peers.

-Read also: 1994 SELECT BASEBALL CARDS
+Read also: LOU GEHRIG BASEBALL CARDS FOR SALE

 Along with pursuing vintage cards, Owens also began investing in prospects and stars of the modern era in the 1990s that he believed could potentially become the investment icons of the future.
 Some prescient investments he made included 1991 Upper Deck Ken Griffey Jr. and 1992 Bowman’s Best Chipper Jones rookie cards.
 Today, pristine specimens of those rookie cards can fetch over $10,000 each.
 Owens’ foresight to selectively invest in the next generation of stars while building his vintage collection proved to be a savvy dual strategy for appreciating asset growth.